-The Western North Carolina Military History Museum began with a Korean War U.S. M1 carbine rifle and Emmett Casciato’s fascination with military history.
+The Veterans History Museum of the Carolinas began with a Korean War U.S. M1 carbine rifle and Emmett Casciato’s fascination with military history.

-The museum features artifacts, uniforms, weaponry, original newspapers, personal letters and more from World War I, World War II, the Korean War, the Vietnam War, the Cold War and the conflicts in Iraq and Afghanistan.
-The museum also hosts occasional lectures on different aspects of the military and war.
 The museum is open from 10 a.m. until 4 p.m., Wednesday through Saturday, and 1 p.m. to 4 p.m. on Sundays.
-For more information about the museum, go to www.wncmilitaryhistory museum.com.
+For more information about the museum, go to www.theveteransmuseum.org.